ruzzigiulio/Blog_Statistics/Homework_1.md

 ### 2_RA

-The two files have a similar role, they initialize all the form's components and constitute the *entry point* of the programs: As is clearly explained in the Program.cs file by a self-generated comment.
+The two files have a similar role, they initialize all the form's components and constitute the *entry point* of the programs: C# programs use a traditional *Main Function* as is clearly explained in the Program.cs file by a self-generated comment.

 ```
 using DevExpress.XtraEditors;